Anof-cyber/PyCript-Docs/docs/Scripts.md

 2. Execute the same command in your terminal or CMD.

 By performing these steps, you can verify the functionality of the encryption or decryption process outside of the extension environment.

+!!!
+Info "Info"

+    The version 0.3 comes with logger support for debug.
+You can click on the Log tab and enable logging to see the background command execution for debugging.